Sean Mamola | June 6, 2026

 📅 Schedule a consultation: Book a time to discuss your goals

-Sean Mamola is a Global Luxury Specialist with Compass, specializing in San Francisco's premier neighborhoods including Pacific Heights, Russian Hill, Nob Hill, South Beach, Yerba Buena, and Mission Bay.
-With a background in luxury hospitality and deep expertise in the Bay Area market, Sean helps buyers and sellers navigate San Francisco's most competitive segments.
+I am a Global Luxury Specialist with Compass, specializing in San Francisco's premier neighborhoods including Pacific Heights, Russian Hill, Nob Hill, South Beach, Yerba Buena, and Mission Bay.
+With a background in luxury hospitality and deep expertise in the Bay Area market, I help buyers and sellers navigate San Francisco's most competitive segments.

 Stay up to date on the latest real estate trends.